 But the industry can’t do it alone.
 The goal should be to bring as much of crypto as possible within a regulatory framework.
 To benefit from blockchain technologies and blockchain-based services and products, it is vital to keep the crypto ecosystem on US soil and governed by US regulations, while promoting innovation and building clear regulatory guidelines to ensure consumers are protected.

-Government actors did what they needed to do in regards to Silicon Valley Bank.
+Government actors did what they needed to do in regards to SVB.
 The kinds of businesses that were SVB’s clients are integral to our increasingly digital economy.
 Many were small businesses, and many were also venture-backed tech and life-sciences companies as well as healthcare IPOs.
 Nonprofits, foundations and donor-advised funds relied on SVB’s services as well.

 I’ve shared some of the skepticism of tech companies, even crypto companies.
 But painting the entire industry with the broad brush of “evil technologists” misses the mark.
 Once the current crisis is resolved, a renewed focus on bringing the U.S.-based financial system into the 21st century should begin again, and the technology behind cryptocurrencies can and should be a part of that effort.